11 Important Questions to Ask California Wedding Venues

 In the event of inclement weather, will the venue be able to accommodate your guests indoors?
 Better yet, can you make the most of a bad weather situation at this venue?
-We can help with that.
-Check out these photos below.

-Ensure the venue shows the confidence and ability to meet challenges that may arise during your wedding day.
+The best California wedding venues will be able to show the confidence and ability to meet challenges that may arise during your wedding day.
 If the venue doesn’t offer, ask them to snap some photos of you as you tour the venue so you can keep it in your planning journal (or on Instagram if you choose the venue!)